Last updated Sept 2016

 A big piece of advice: Try to work on research projects with professors, because the best way to decide whether you want to do something is to try it out before it’s too late.
 Become an RA in your department, or start looking for RA jobs with professors in top departments in areas of your interest.
 This will also help with letters and your statement.

-Thanks for the general advice, but what about you and Columbia?
+Thanks for the general advice, but what about you and Chicago?

 If you want to know what it’s like to work with me, read this.

 Most of the students I work with are interested in topics related to something under the umbrella of the political economy of development (micro- and macro-level), conflict and terrorism, political behavior (like voting or rioting or collective action), or causal inference.
 If your topic falls here, then I’d be a natural advisor for you, and I welcome new students.
 I commonly work with economics, politics and Harris School PhD students.